 - Stand in front of a chair/bench and raise rear foot on to it.

 - Put hands on hips and lower hips so rear knee approaches floor.
 Keep chest up and looking forward.
-You will feel a stretch in rear hip flexor, so don’t feel the need to touch floor with knee if you can’t.
+You'll feel a stretch in rear hip flexor, so don’t feel the need to touch floor with knee if you can’t.

 - Pause and drive up.
 The front heel should remain on the floor, and front shin can be near vertical, so hop forward if your heel is lifting.